Absolute Threshold: A Definition With Examples

 The absolute threshold plays an important role in psychological research.
 One important thing to remember is that the absolute threshold should not be confused with the difference threshold.
 The difference threshold relates to the smallest detectable difference between two stimuli.

 It is also important to recognize that a variety of psychological factors can play a role in influencing the absolute threshold.
-Motivation, emotion, and other psychological states you have an affect on whether a person can detect a stimulus in their environment.
+Motivation, emotion, and other psychological states have an effect on whether a person can detect a stimulus in their environment.